Highlights

 60

-Below, you’ll find ways to watch including rental, purchase, and subscription options, so you can start watching sooner.
-In the US, you can currently rent, buy, or stream 'The Evening Star' via subscription on Paramount+, fuboTV, Paramount+ Amazon Channel, Paramount+ Roku Premium Channel, Prime Video, Microsoft Store, Apple TV Store, Google Play Movies, YouTube.
+Thinking about watching 'The Evening Star' right from your couch?
+Here’s where you can watch it, including platforms and services with rental, purchase, and subscription options, so you can start watching sooner.
+Right now in the US, 'The Evening Star' is available to rent, buy, or stream with a subscription on Paramount+, fuboTV, Paramount+ Amazon Channel, Paramount+ Roku Premium Channel, Prime Video, Microsoft Store, Apple TV Store, Google Play Movies, YouTube.

-Here are a few more things worth knowing about the Paramount Pictures, Rysher Entertainment drama flick.
+Here are a few important points to remember about the Paramount Pictures, Rysher Entertainment drama flick.
 The Evening Star starring Shirley MacLaine, Bill Paxton, Juliette Lewis, Miranda Richardson has a PG-13 rating, a runtime of about 2 hr 9 min.
 The release date of the movie is December 25th, 1996.
-The movie received a user score of 60/100 on TMDb, which is informed by reviews from 72 verified users.
+The movie received a user score of 60/100 on TMDb, which is based on reviews from 77 active users.

-Want the short version of the plot?
+Need a quick rundown of the movie?
 Here's the plot: "Continuing the story of Aurora Greenway in her latter years.
 After the death of her daughter, Aurora struggled to keep her family together, but has one grandson in jail, a rebellious granddaughter, and another grandson living just above the poverty line."

 'The Evening Star' Release Dates